mihiran-paranamanage/inventory-management-with-angular-spring-boot/README.md

 ### Features

-1. Add Items with basic details (Item ID, Item Name, Cost, Price, Quantity).
+1. Add Items with basic details such as Item ID, Item Name, Cost, Price, Quantity.
-2. All the CRUD operations for items (View items, Add items, Edit items, Delete items).
+2. All the CRUD operations for items such as View items, Add items, Edit items, Delete items.
-3. Item list and filters (Shows items in a list and filtering them by Item ID, Item Name, etc.).
+3. Item list and filters - Shows items in a list and filtering them by Item ID, Item Name, etc.
-4. Sell items (By clicking the "Sell" button, it can be sold for a custom price or the item price itself).
+4. Sell items - By clicking the "Sell" button, it can be sold for a custom price or the item price itself.
-5. Insert items (By clicking the "Insert" button, items can be inserted.
-This can also be used when an item is returned that has already been sold).
+5. Insert items - By clicking the "Insert" button, items can be inserted.
+This can also be used when an item is returned that has already been sold.
+6. View item history - Shows item transaction details for a selected date.

 ### Used Technologies